gavinkendall/autoscreen/readme.txt

 Project Website
 ---------------
 https://sourceforge.net/projects/autoscreen/
-This is where to download the latest version of the autoscreen.exe binary, read blog posts on Auto Screen Capture, submit a review for the application, and create a support ticket for any bugs encountered while using the application.
+This is where to download the latest version of the autoscreen.exe binary, submit a review for the application, and create a support ticket for any bugs encountered while using the application.